Sammons/morbid/README.md

 This project is a work in progress.
 At this point in time it is not a viable solution.
 Feel free to pitch in, just open a PR!

+Take a look at the test/samples directory for how to use Morbid.

 # Morbid

 A schema-aware typescript querybuilder for postgres.
 Other morbid flavors may come to exist, but will be in different repositories.